Archdiocese issues liturgical directives for coronavirus prevention

 BRAINTREE -- Amid growing apprehension of the COVID-19 (2019 Novel Coronavirus) outbreak, the Archdiocese of Boston has issued messages to parishes and schools, offering reassurance that the situation is being monitored and advice for how to prevent and prepare for the virus' potential spread.

-Liturgical directives to prevent the spread of the virus are effective Feb.
-29 and will remain in place "until determined otherwise" by Cardinal Seán P. O'Malley.
-These precautions are similar to those implemented during flu outbreaks.
+Liturgical directives to prevent the spread of the virus were put into effect Feb.
+29 and will remain effective "until determined otherwise" by Cardinal Seán P. O'Malley.
+These precautions are similar to those encouraged during flu outbreaks.

 Holy water fonts are to be drained and cleaned regularly.
 The distribution of the Precious Blood during the Mass is suspended, with exceptions for people with severe cases of celiac disease.
 The faithful are to refrain from physical contact when exchanging the sign of peace.
 They may bow instead of shaking hands with people nearby.